Josh Bellamy: New York Jets

 On March 15, 2019, Bellamy signed a two-year, $5 million contract with the New York Jets.
 He was placed on injured reserve on November 5 due to a shoulder injuries; he had two catches for 20 yards on the season.

 Bellamy was placed on the reserve/physically unable to perform list on May 5, 2020, ending his 2020 season.
 He was released on September 8, 2020.

 Fraud charges

 On September 10, 2020, Bellamy was arrested and charged for his alleged participation in a scheme to file fraudulent loan applications worth over $24 million via the Paycheck Protection Program.
 He was convicted and sentenced to 37 months in federal prison on December 10, 2021.
+He is among the most well-known people convicted of loan fraud.